Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Retro_Gaming.md

 # Prerequisites

-Installing a smartpi operating system without a graphical interface
+-Installing a smartpi operating system without a graphical interface. see procedure:

+-use a pi account

 # Manual Installation

-L'installation manuel peut prendre plusieur heures. il faudra donc être patient le temps que tout s'installe correctement. il faudrat simplement executer differente comment pendant l'installation.

-Connecter vous en ssh sur le pad avec mobaxterm ou putty par exemple.
+Manual installation can take several hours, so you'll just have to be patient while everything installs properly.
+You'll just have to do a few things during installation.

+Connect to the pad via ssh with mobaxterm or putty, for example.

 ## Mettre a jour les parcels